 - Advertising revenue: $114.93 billion, up over 35% from 2020

 A Revenue Beat Doesn’t Always Signal an Increase in the Stock Price

 Although quarterly earnings per share were slightly lower than analysts had predicted, revenue was substantially higher and the annual results were positive overall.
 Yet the stock price tanked.

 The answer to this question may be easier than it seems.
 While investors don’t have a crystal ball, they still base their trading decisions on what is likely to happen in the future, not what has happened in the past.
 And the future looks a little murky for Facebook.

-Even the company said that advertising growth could slow in the third quarter.
-Changes to Apple’s iOS operating system will make it harder for Facebook and other social media companies to target their ads to consumers, who can now opt out of having advertisers follow their every move online in order to serve up ads related to searches they’ve performed and sites they’ve visited.
+The company had warned that advertising growth could be sluggish in the fourth quarter.
+Changes to Apple’s iOS operating system have made it harder for Facebook and other social media companies to target their ads to consumers, who can now opt out of having advertisers follow their every move online in order to serve up ads related to searches they’ve performed and sites they’ve visited.

-The market doesn’t like uncertainty, and there is a fair amount of uncertainty right now around whether or not Congress will act to encourage — or even require — companies like Facebook to take steps to curb the misinformation that is being posted on their platforms.
+The market doesn’t like uncertainty, and there is a fair amount of uncertainty right now around whether Facebook can overcome these challenges.

 Is Facebook Stock a Good Buy Now?